-Mason has adopted University Policy 1416 on COVID-19 vaccinations.
-The university will hold no-cost vaccination clinics through the fall semester.
+The university is holding no-cost vaccination clinics.
 Schedule an appointment to get your shot.

 Mason offers flexible excused absence options for students receiving vaccination and those with side effects after vaccination.
 This includes international students whose in-person attendance may be delayed due to CDC international travel quarantine requirements.